Aylmer, Quebec: Municipal

+Aylmer's four wards are presently represented on Gatineau City Council by Steven Boivin (Independent; Aylmer District), Gilles Chagnon (IND; Lucerne District), Caroline Murray (Action Gatineau; Deschênes District) and Anik Des Marais (Action Gatineau; Mitigomijokan District).

 Amalgamation and de-amalgamation

-In 2002 the City of Aylmer became a part of Gatineau when the then-Parti Québécois government forcibly merged several clusters of cities and metropolitan areas throughout Québec.
+In 2002, the City of Aylmer became a part of Gatineau when the then-Parti Québécois government forcibly merged several clusters of cities and metropolitan areas throughout Québec.
 Residents of Aylmer were particularly against the amalgamation, citing fears of reduced municipal services, more suburban development, and a loss of cultural identity, as well as geographic differences (Hull and Gatineau arguably constitute a region of conurbation, whereas Aylmer was at the time separated by an expanse of sparsely inhabited green space).

 A movement was started to halt the "forced fusion" of five cities surrounding Gatineau.
 The movement had particularly strong support in Aylmer.
 Signs reading "Je me souviendrai des fusions forcées" (literally, "I will remember forced fusions," a play on Quebec's motto "Je me souviens") were a common sight.

 When the Quebec Liberal Party won the 2003 provincial election, the newly amalgamated former cities were given the opportunity to demerge.
 A referendum was held to decide the fate of the City of Gatineau which required a double vote: at least 35% of eligible voters from a given sector had to cast ballots, and more than 50% of these had to be in favour of de-amalgamation.
 Aylmer voters chose to separate from Gatineau but not enough ballots were cast, meaning Aylmer remained a sector of the larger city.

 The voting outcome itself was done in such a way that even if Aylmer succeeded in de-amalgamating from Gatineau, they would only do so in name.
 The de-amalgamation claimed that once Aylmer was its own area once again, it would have to pay for all its own changes, while Gatineau would still be in control of the administration.
 This meant that the sector of Aylmer would receive no support from the administration that determined what was built where, but would still have to contribute 100% to the costs of the changes voted by the city of Gatineau.

 Prior to the merger, Aylmer's residents and municipal laws had strongly opposed extensive construction programs.
 Following the amalgamation, many of the sector's prized green spaces were cut down for residential construction.
 Ex-Aylmer neighbourhoods like Wychwood and Village Lucerne have seen their undeveloped spaces sold to contractors.